Review by Laurence Marcus and Peter Henshuls

 As the series progressed so it mellowed in its outlook on British life and wandered at times into the realms of comedy, at one time to such an extent that creator Warren disowned it.
 But it was not without its moments of high drama, and through the years viewers have watched as Martha Longhurst dropped dead in the "Snug" of the Rovers, a viaduct collapsed burying several street residents, a car fell on Harry Hewitt as he tried to change a flat tyre, crushing him to death, and when street baddy Alan Bradley was run over by a tram in Blackpool whilst trying to attack Rita Fairclough, 'The Street's' viewing figures reached an all time high of 27 million.
 There have also been moments of heart wrenching poignancy as adulteress Deirdre Barlow contemplated running off with Mike Baldwin, and, in one of the series most memorable moments, Hilda Ogden's grief was shared by the nation as she broke down following the death of husband Stan.

-Published on December 5th, 2018.
-Written by Laurence Marcus & SRH for Television Heaven.
+Published on June 4th, 2021.
+Written by Laurence Marcus, Peter Henshuls and Amanda Thomas for Television Heaven.